RocketChat/docs-old/5. Administrator Guides/Livechat/README.md

 ### Departments

-You can have the following behavior according on how many department you have created:
+You can have the following behavior depending on how many departments you have created:

 * No departments: all Livechat agents will receive incoming chats using a round robin rule;
 * One department: all incoming chats will be offered to agents **only** on that department using a round robin rule;